A True Lesson in Genius: Do You Have What it Takes?

 There is an apocryphal story about the great American inventor Thomas Edison.

-He returned home from school one day with a letter from his school teacher.
-She had given him very strict instructions.
-He was not to open it, and was not to share it with anybody other than his mother.
+He returned home from school one day with a letter from his teacher.
+She had given him very strict instructions: He was not to open the letter, and he was not to share it with anybody other than his mother.

 Now, the story continues that Thomas returned to his childhood home after his mother’s death.
 He spent an afternoon sifting through her papers, tidying up her estate.

-“Thomas is addled (an old-fashioned word for mental illness).
+“Thomas is addled.
 He can no longer attend this school.”

-The old man closed his eyes for a long time.
-When he opened them, he took a clean sheet of paper from his mother’s desk, and wrote his own simple conclusion:
+The old Thomas closed his eyes for a long time.
+When he opened them, he took a clean sheet of paper from his mother’s desk and wrote his own simple conclusion:

 Regardless of the authenticity of this story, I hope you take it to heart.
-Whether you’re a parent of young children, a 50-year old reinventing yourself, a millennial with much of your adult life still ahead of you, or a mid-lifer in the peak of your career, the message is crystal clear … you are a genius…so be it!
+Whether you’re a parent of young children, a 43-year-old reinventing yourself, or a millennial with much of your adult life still ahead of you, the message is crystal clear: You are a genius…so be it!